fleek-network/lightning/core/committee-beacon/README.md

 # Committee Beacon

-The `CommitteeBeacon` component participates in a commit-reveal process that provides randomness for selecting the next committee.
-While it does not directly select and save the next committee to application state, it provides the application state executor with a secure and fair random seed for making the selection.
+The committee beacon component participates in and drives a commit-reveal process that provides randomness for selecting the next committee.

+## Process

 ```mermaid
 stateDiagram-v2